0x0ade/0x0ade.github.io/ideas/rotonde-framework-mess.md

 ### Past

-Rotonde has initially updated `innerHTML` every time, which ended up causing too many DOM-related issues.
-Loss of element states, unwanted layout recalculations and repaints, you name it.
+Rotonde has initially updated `innerHTML` every time _anything_ had to be rendered, which ended up causing too many DOM-related issues.
+Among many other things, loss of element states and unwanted layout recalculations / repaints.

 Back in the day, I hacked together a mini-framework called "rdom", which was responsible for maintaining ordered lists without updating unrelated elements.
 It was still a DOM-refreshing innerHTML-based mess, though.